ALISem/CIM-CSIS/README.md

-# CIM-CSS
+# CIM-CSS Source Code

+These folders are the Eclipse plug-ins form which the CIM-CSS tool is generated.
+Import these projects to take a look at the source code and the different EMF and GMF models.

+Option 1:

+    Download as .zip and unpack

+    In Eclipse, Import..
+Existing projecs into workspace...

+    Locate the folders and import

+Option 2:

+    copy the GIT link

+    In Eclipse, Import.. from Git..

+    Enter the GIT link and import

-This project is about developing an eclipse-based graphical editor to support modeling of context information for intelligent context-sensitive systems (CSS).
+In this  work, we developed an eclipse-based graphical editor to support modeling of context information for intelligent context-sensitive systems (CSS).
 Particularly, it is designed to assist context identification and management (CIM).

+The resulting CIM-CSS Graphical Editor plug-in of my PhD's dissertation: building a graphical support tool based on the CIM-CSS methodology (Supervised by Prof. Jun Sang), using the Eclipse Modeling Framework and Graphical Modeling Framework

 Article Published.